 - The frequency of sent email: You can increase the sending volume more quickly when you send daily instead of weekly.

-- Recipient feedback about your messages: Make sure you send only to users who subscribe to your emails, and give users an option to unsubscribe.
+- Recipient feedback about your messages: Make sure you send only to people who subscribe to your emails, and give recipients an option to unsubscribe.

 Follow these best practices for mail servers that send email to Gmail users: